Anx450z/route-map/README.md

 2. Code lenses will be displayed above each action defined in the controller.
 3. Click on a code lens to navigate to the corresponding view file.

+## Troubleshooting

+1. It is expected to get a warning message when extension is installed for the first time.
+2. Make sure `rails routes` command executes in your project thorough vscode without errors.

 ## Configuration

 Rails Route Codelens does not require any additional configuration.